scrum-for-developers/worblehat/README.md

 ## Howto Release

+### Changelog

+The source for the generated Changelog can be found at `src/changes/changes.xml`.
+The XML file's syntax is [documented with the maven changes plugin](https://maven.apache.org/plugins/maven-changes-plugin/changes.html).
+### Version Number

+The version number should follow [semantic versioning](https://semver.org/):
+1. Major version is currently `1` and should only change for breaking changes
+1. Minor version should be set to the sprint number
+1. Patch version is incremental, if you choose to deploy multiple times within a sprint or need to publish a bugfix release.
+Start with 0.

-To release for example version 1.2 follow these steps:
+To release for example version 1.2.0 follow these steps:

-1. Set next development version: `mvn versions:set -DnewVersion=1.2.0 -DgenerateBackupPoms=false`
+1. Remove Snapshot version: `./mvnw versions:set -DremoveSnapshot`
+  * Alternatively, you can use the interactive mode and just call `./mvnw versions:set`
-1. Create a tag and push the tag back to the team repository
+1. Optional: Create a git tag and push the tag back to the team repository
+  * `git tag v1.2.0`
+  * `git push origin --tags` or `git push origin v1.2.0`
 1. Let jenkins build the release and deploy it to the test and production environments
-1. Bump the version for the next development iteration: `mvn versions:set -DnewVersion=1.3.0-SNAPSHOT -DgenerateBackupPoms=false`
+1. Bump the version for the next development iteration: `./mvnw versions:set -DnewVersion=1.3.0-SNAPSHOT`